khanhtlg0120/khanhtlg0120.github.io/_pages/about.md

 Brief Biography:

-- 2026–present: PhD Student in Applied Mathematics, The University of Sydney
+- 2026–present: PhD Student in Applied Mathematics and Machine Learning, The University of Sydney
 - 2021-2025: Bachelor's Degree in Mathematics Education, Ho Chi Minh City University of Education

 **Contact:** ltru6109(at)sydney(dot)edu(dot)au